Women-Only Heart Disease Risks

 The good news is that common heart diseases like coronary artery disease can be prevented through education and lifestyle changes.
 Here, cardiologist Melissa Daubert, MD, Director of the Women’s Cardiovascular Health program at Duke, explains what you need to know to keep your heart healthy.

 Heart Disease Risk Factors in Women

 Many “traditional” heart disease risk factors -- including high blood pressure, diabetes, physical inactivity, obesity, and inflammatory disease such as lupus -- are more common in women and are more likely to cause heart disease than in men.
 Women are also more likely to experience depression, which is associated with heart disease.

 This is true even if you’re relatively young.
-“Younger women today tend to have more risk factors than younger women of previous generations did,” said Daubert.
-“So they should always be checked for high blood pressure, high cholesterol, and diabetes, especially if they have a family history of heart disease or are overweight.”
+“Younger women today tend to have more risk factors than younger women of previous generations,” said Daubert.

 What Can You Do to Protect Your Heart?

 - Know the facts.
 Women get heart disease and die from it at least as often as men do.

 - Reduce your risk.
 It’s important to manage your cholesterol, weight, blood pressure, and blood sugar.
 Be physically active, and quit smoking.
 (Duke has tobacco cessation programs that can help.)
 If you have a history of depression, anxiety, pregnancy complications, infertility, PCOS, early-onset periods, or early menopause, make sure your doctor knows this.

 - Don’t wait to protect your heart.
 You’re never too young.

 - Learn how heart attack symptoms may be different in women.
 If you think you might be having a heart attack, get emergency treatment right away.